 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the GSService.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: GSService.exe is not essential for the Windows OS and causes relatively few problems.
+Description: GSService.exe is not essential for Windows and will often cause problems.
 The file GSService.exe is located in a subfolder of C:\Windows.

 The program is not visible.
 The GSService.exe file is not a Windows core file.
 There is no file information.
 It is an unknown file in the Windows folder.
 GSService.exe is able to monitor applications.
-Therefore the technical security rating is 57% dangerous.
+Therefore the technical security rating is 55% dangerous, however you should also read the user reviews.

 Recommended: Identify GSService.exe related errors

-If GSService.exe is located in the C:\Windows\System32 folder, the security rating is 65% dangerous.
-The file size is 745,472 bytes (30% of all occurrences), 252,928 bytes and 4 more variants.
+If GSService.exe is located in the C:\Windows\System32 folder, the security rating is 61% dangerous.
+The file size is 745,472 bytes (27% of all occurrences), 252,928 bytes and 5 more variants.
+The program is not visible.
+The file is not a Windows core file.
 There is no description of the program.
-The program has no visible window.
-It is not a Windows core file.
 The GSService.exe file is an unknown file in the Windows folder.
 GSService.exe is able to monitor applications.

-Important: Some malware camouflages itself as GSService.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as GSService.exe.
 Therefore, you should check the GSService.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with GSService.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.